Evarcha bakorensis: Description

 Evarcha bakorensis is small with looks that are typical for the genus.
 The spider's body is divided into two main parts: an oval forward section called a cephalothorax and, behind that, an egg-shaped abdomen.
 The male has cephalothorax that measures typically 1.6 mm long and 1.1 mm wide.
 Its carapace, the hard upper part of its cephalothorax, is convex and high.
 Largely light brown with darker sides, it is covered with delicate colourless hairs.
 It has a dark brown eye field with small fawn scales between some of the eyes.
 Some examples also have a triangular patch between their eyes.
 The part of the underside of its cephalothorax known as its sternum is dark yellow or yellowish-brown.
 Its mouthparts are distinctive.
 They are generally light brown and while its chelicerae have two teeth to the front and a single tooth to the back, its labium and maxillae have light tips.
 The part of the spider's face known as its clypeus has a covering of fawnish-yellow hairs.
 The spider has a similar coloration on its clypeus to the related Evarcha ignea.

 The male has an abdomen that is smaller than the carapace, measuring between 1.3 and 1.4 mm long and 0.9 and 1 mm wide.
 It is a brown oval with a pattern consisting of a lighter patch shaped like a leaf and four white patches on its back.
 The underside is grey or yellowish.
 The spider has dark spinnerets used for spinning webs.
 Its legs are generally brown.
 The first pair are darker.

 The spider has a distinctive copulatory organs with yellowish-brown pedipalps and a palpal tibia that has a small number of long bristles.
 The tibia has a single straight, wide and blunt protrusion, or tibial apophysis.
-Attached to the pedipalp is a rounded palpal bulb with a large protusion at its base.
+Attached to the pedipalp is a rounded palpal bulb with a large protrusion at its base.
 The embolus emanating from the top of the bulb is thin and curved.
 It is the spider's copulatory organs that most help identify it.
 For example, the blunt end to the spider's tibial apophysis helps distinguish it from the related Evarcha awashi, Evarcha carbonaria and Evarcha ignea.

 The female of this species is larger than the male, with a cephalothorax that is between 1.6 and 1.8 mm in length and typically 1.3 mm wide and an abdomen that has a length between 1.7 and 1.9 mm and a width of between 1.3 and 1.5 mm.
 It has a light brown carapace with darker sides similar to the male, with the area around the eyes black and a covering of colourless hairs apart from long brown bristles near the eyes themselves.
 Its sternum is yellow.
 Its chelicerae are brown while its labium and maxillae are brownish with light tips.
 Its clypeus is covered in orange hairs.